 Eating is a ritual that has been evolving since the beginning of humanity, but it has taken a peculiar turn in recent decades.
-Before, going to high-end restaurant was a symbol of power and money, now it has become an artistic show and an unprecedented experience.
+Before going to a high-end restaurant was a symbol of power and money, now it has become an art show and an unprecedented experience.

-For foodies there is a gastronomic bible called the Michelin Guide.
+For foodies, there is a gastronomic bible called the Michelin Guide.
 This culinary guide categorizes and rewards the best restaurants in the main cities of the world using a star system.
-One star (⁕) symbolizes that it is a good restaurant and you should go if in the city, two stars (⁕⁕) that the restaurant is good enough to deviate if one is close and three stars (⁕⁕⁕) means that the restaurant is so good that it is worth doing a trip just to visit it.
+One star (⁕) symbolizes that it is a good restaurant and you should go if in the town, two stars (⁕⁕) that the restaurant is good enough to deviate if one is close and three stars (⁕⁕⁕) means that the restaurant is so good that it is worth making a trip to visit it.

-The next day it was the turn of a gastronomic concept that goes out of the traditional and plays with the imagination of the diner.
-EL Ideas (⁕) of Chef Phillip Foss was born to play with the senses, the mind and the heart.
-Each dish has a history, it is eaten in a peculiar way – licking it or with your hands – and the fusion of flavors will make you nostalgic.
-Best of all was being able to interact with the Chef inside the kitchen while his team cooked in front of your eyes.
-EL Ideas is another life changing experience, so I recommend visiting every time you are in the neighborhood.
+The next day, it was the turn of a gastronomic concept that plays with the imagination.
+EL Ideas (⁕) of Chef Phillip Foss was born to play with the senses, the mind, and the heart.
+Each dish has a history, and it is eaten in a peculiar way – licking it or with your hands – and the fusion of flavors will make you nostalgic.
+Best of all, was interacting with the Chef and staff while they cooked in front of me EL Ideas is another life-changing experience, so I recommend visiting every time you are in the neighborhood.

 Submit your review